mhdtvk/Video-Inspector/README.md

 [![Build Status](https://img.shields.io/travis/user/repo/master.svg)](https://travis-ci.org/user/repo)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Inspector
+# Inspector Project

-Inspector is a Python program designed to check the performance of built-in sensors and files recorded by audio and video sensors.
+Inspector is a Python program designed to check the performance of the sensors and files recorded by audio and video sensors.
 It aims to find bugs, issues, or unusual events and is intended for use as part of a larger project.

 ## Technologies and Libraries